Our solutions: Products for climate protection

 Chemistry makes wind power more economic

-BASF supports the continuing development of wind power as a climate-friendly source of energy.
-BASF’s innovative solutions are a contributory factor in the more efficient manufacturing, coating and maintenance of rotor blades, bases, towers and gears for wind turbine systems.
+BASF supports the deployment of wind power as a climate-friendly source of energy.
+BASF’s innovative solutions are a contributory factor in the more efficient manufacturing and maintenance of rotor blades, bases, towers and gears for wind turbine systems.

 Larger rotor blades help modern wind turbine systems increase performance.
 Epoxy-based composites have become established as the material for manufacturing these rotor blades.
-BASF offers appropriate two-component systems under the trade name Baxxodur™.
+BASF offers amine hardeners for these two-component systems under the trade name Baxxodur™.

 In order to be able to produce large defect-free blades, the components used in the system should not react too rapidly when filling the molds.
 At the same time, the epoxy resin systems should not cure rapidly in the mold, so that this is then free for manufacturing the next blade.
-BASF has developed new Baxxodur™ systems based on specialty hardeners specifically for manufacturing large fiber composite structures.
-They react slowly when the mold is filled and rapidly on curing, which means that manufacturers of rotor blades for wind turbine systems can reduce production times by up to 30 percent and increase their productivity.
+BASF has developed specialty hardeners specifically for manufacturing large fiber composite structures.
+They can be used to produce systems that react slowly when the mold is filled and rapidly on curing, which means that manufacturers of rotor blades for wind turbine systems can reduce production times by up to 30 percent and increase their productivity.
 BASF is therefore making an important contribution to increasing the profitability of wind power as a climate-friendly source of energy.